 - 5 garlic cloves chopped finely

-- 1 tbsp soy sauce gluten-free soy sauce or salt if you'd like to keep it gluten-free or soy-free OR 1/2 tbsp fish sauce
+- 1 tbsp soy sauce gluten free soy sauce or salt if you'd like to keep the recipe gluten free or soy free, OR 1/2 tbsp fish sauce

-- 1 tsp cayenne pepper optional - halve it or leave it out if you prefer it less spicy.
+- 1/2 tsp cayenne pepper optional - halve it or leave it out if you like it less spicy

 - 2 tbsp water

-- Add the first 6 ingredients in a nonstick pan.
-Heat over medium-heat while stirring, to dissolve the sugar.
+Heat over medium heat while stirring, to dissolve the sugar.
 Increase the heat to medium-high and bring it to a boil.
-Reduce the heat and let it simmer for about 5 minutes, or until slightly thickened.
+Let it simmer for about 2 minutes.

-- Add the Sambal Oelek and mix it through.
-Let it cook for a couple of minutes.
+Add the sambal oelek and mix through.
+Let it cook for about a minute.

-- Mix the cornflour and water into a smooth slurry and add this to the sauce as well.
+Mix the cornstarch and water into a smooth slurry and add this to the sauce as well.

-- While stirring frequently (to prevent the sauce from burning at the bottom), simmer the sauce for a further 5-10 minutes or till it reaches a desired thickness.
+While stirring frequently (to prevent the sauce from burning at the bottom), simmer the sauce for a further 2 - 5 minutes or until it reaches a desired thickness.
 Remember, the sauce thickens as it cools as well.
 If it thickens too much, add a little extra water to thin it out.
 If you're using Clear Jel, the sauce will thicken mostly only as it cools down.

-Pour into glass jars with air tight lids (OR heated and sterilized jars to store it for longer).
+Pour into glass jars with air-tight lids (OR heated and sterilized jars to store for longer).

 - Cool to room temperature and store in the fridge.